Guide

 On Android, Gboard and other keyboards may offer Traditional Chinese or Bopomofo layouts depending on device and region.
 See the Android Chinese keyboard guide.

 On Mac and Windows, add Traditional Chinese input sources and look for Zhuyin or Microsoft Bopomofo.
-See the Mac Chinese typing guide and Windows Chinese typing guide.
+See the Mac Chinese typing guide, the broad Windows Chinese typing guide, or the focused Microsoft Bopomofo on Windows 11 guide.

 Start with accuracy: